VinAIResearch/blur-kernel-space-exploring/README.md

 ### Training
+To do image deblurring, data augmentation, and blur generation, you first need to train the blur encoding network (The F function in the paper).
+This is the only network that you need to train.

-To train the model, first, create an lmdb dataset using `scripts/create_lmdb.py`.
+To train the network, first, create an lmdb dataset using `scripts/create_lmdb.py`.
 Then using the following script:
 ```
 python train.py -opt path_to_yaml_file
 ```